Part-DB/Part-DB-legacy/README_EN.md

 * List of manufacturer logos
 * Information on SMD marking of resistors, capacitors and coils
 * Resistance calculator
-* Barcode generator and scan function for barcodes
+* Barcode generator for Part and storelocations and scan function for barcodes
 * Various included themes
 * 3D Footprints
 * Support of BBCode, in the part's description and comment